youblue/CrazyBuyer/README.md

 - Therefore here I use a C++ STL map<string, set\<string\> > structure to store social network information.

 2. map<string, vector\<Transaction\> >purchase_history;

+- First I construct a struct named "Transaction", for each id in the log file, including three memberships: timestamp (what time this id make the purchase), record_id (the order of the purchases I set by myself, from the earliest one to the latest one), and the amount of the purchases.

+// Transaction for each ID
+struct Transaction
+{
+	string timestamp;
+	int record_id;
+	float amount;
+};

+- Therefore here I use a C++ STL map<string, vector\<Transaction\> > structure to store social network information.

 3. map<int, float>record_amount;